 Ronnie reached the final of the Champion of Champion for the fourth time, in four participations, by beating Anthony Hamilton by 6-2, from 2-0 down.
 He also made his 900th competitive century in frame 5 of the match.
 The match was played in very good spirit.
 When Anthony made a bizarre foul whilst breaking off, Ronnie very sportively offered him the opportunity to break off again, both were all smiles during the incident.
 And when Ronnie knocked in century n° 900, Anthony came to him to congratulate him.
-Ronnie admitted afterwards that he felt tense at the start of the match.
+Ronnie admitted afterward that he felt tense at the start of the match.
 They know each other, practice together and that doesn’t make it easier, especially for Ronnie who had all the weight of expectations on his shoulders.

 Ronnie had prepared seriously for the match … lauding the food on twitter as well!